dandrews/nefarious-linkedin/README.md

 difficult.
 If you parse the JSON you can retrieve a human friendly object to examine!

-Try it yourself, open up a LinkedIn page, open the inspector and run:
+Try it yourself, visit a LinkedIn page, open the inspector and run:

 ```javascript
 JSON.parse(window.atob(localStorage.getItem('C_C_M')))